Johan-Liebert1/notes/virtual-machines/img-resize.md

 # To finish expanding the space, we now need to resize the filesystem inside the partition.
 resize2fs /dev/vda4

-# NOTE: the above works for etx4, btrfs etc, if xfs do this
+# NOTE: the above works for etx4/3, etc, if xfs do this
+xfs_growfs /

+# NOTE: For btrfs
+btrfs filesystem resize max /

 ```